How to Use Oil for Curly Hair: A Comprehensive Guide

 Understanding Oil and Hair Protein Interactions

-Our hair’s F-Layer comprises a fatty acid layer and lipids, giving it its smooth, soft texture.
-Natural oils and lipids make this shield hydrophobic, thus preventing water from passing through or escaping easily.
+Our hair’s F-layer comprises a fatty acid layer and lipids, giving it its smooth, soft texture.
+Natural oils and lipids make this shield hydrophobic, thus preventing water from passing through or escaping easily.11

 Illustration of hair follice.
 How to Use Oil for Curly Hair: A Comprehensive Guide.

 Oil can be applied to replace the sebum missing from the hair, thus providing it with moisture and protection.
-Applying oil to your hair acts as natural sebum would, creating an additional protective coating, and also nourishing the hair follicles, which can be beneficial for maintaining healthy hair.
+Applying oil to your hair acts as natural sebum, creating an additional protective coating and nourishing the hair follicles, which can be beneficial for maintaining healthy hair.9

 Though this chemical bonding is weak, it’s still enough for oils and butter to bind oil molecules with hair.
-The amount they adhere to depends strongly on their ingredients, viscosity level, and density.
+The amount they adhere to depends strongly on their ingredients, viscosity level, and density.14,15

-There are a variety of natural oils and hair butter on the market for hair care.
+There are a variety of natural oils and hair butters for hair care on the market.
 They vary in chemical composition, texture, color, viscosity, and density.
-Their chemical composition defines their performance, efficacy, and behavior when applied to the hair or skin.
+Their chemical composition defines their performance, efficacy, and behavior when applied to the hair or skin.14,15

 The chart show that oils contain high levels of unsaturated fatty acids, while butter is rich with saturated fatty acids, when discussing oil for curly hair.